 Charity Coalition’s 5th Anniversary - Making a Difference

-The Church of Scientology in Clearwater will celebrate the 5th Anniversary of the Tampa Bay Charity Coalition on September 14, 2019 at the Historic Fort Harrison.
-Youth and adult volunteers will be acknowledged for their contributions to their community.

-CLEARWATER, FLORIDA, US, August 29, 2019 /EINPresswire.com/ -- On September 14th, the Tampa Bay Charity Coalition will celebrate five years of service of its 250 member charities.
+/EIN News/ -- CLEARWATER, Fla., Aug.
+29, 2019 (GLOBE NEWSWIRE) -- On September 14th, the Tampa Bay Charity Coalition will celebrate five years of service of its 250 member charities.
 The Church of Scientology FSO will host the event at the historic Fort Harrison.

 The Pinellas County Sheriff’s Police Athletic League Drum Line and Groupo Folklorico Mahetzi will open the event.